Flow Configuration Guide¶

 Send Approval Request

-- Approval type: Approve/Reject — First to respond
+- Approval type: Approve/Reject — First to respond, or another documented approval type if your supervisory process requires it

 -